 Where it falls short is its ❌Relatively low liquidity

 When it comes to User Interface, Binance has two versions, basic and advanced.
 They are both great looking and slick, offering views of trade history, order book, currency pairs.
 The advanced version offers more-in-depth technical analysis of crypto assets value over time.

 KuCoin’s User Interface is also great.
 They improved it at the end of 2017, but you can still change UI to the old version on their web site.

 KuCoin fees vs Binance?
 The fee structure of both exchanges are similar, transaction fee is 0.1%, deposit is free.
 On the withdrawal side, Binance requires a certain minimum amount for withdrawal, while KuCoin does not.

 Binance also offers 50% discount of transaction fee, if you use their token for paying the fees.

 Looking at the daily trading volume, Binance is the clear winner.
 Binance is the number one in trading in the crypto world.
 On the other side, KuCoin occupies 26th place based on daily trading volume.

-Binance is supporting 267 trading pairs compared to KuCoin’s 253 trading pairs.
+Binance is supporting over 1000 digital coins compared to KuCoin’s 700.
 But KuCoin is fast in supporting new and exciting coins adding space to trading opportunities for its users.